ASCIA 2022 Conference Health and Safety Measures

 To further minimise risk, the Welcome Function will not proceed this year, as this type of large cocktail style function is deemed to be a high risk for spreading infections.
 Instead we will ensure that all other catering is of the highest quality, with a range of premium lunch and break menus.

-Dinners will still proceed on the Wednesday evening (Trainee and Supervisor Dinner) and Thursday evening (Gala Dinner) and these events will include health and safety measures.
+Dinners will still proceed on the Wednesday evening (Trainee and Consultants Dinner) and Thursday evening (Gala Dinner) and these events will include health and safety measures.

 - Travel insurance for all delegates who are travelling to attend in-person.